-- WP Pages
+- Similarities Between WP Pages And Posts

 - What Pages Are Not

-Normal “blog” entries are typically written using posts.
+Regular “blogging” entries are typically written using posts.
 We refer to these as “blog posts.”

-How WordPress Posts Display On Your Site
+How Posts Display

-(Single blog post page)
+(Single blog post)

 (Posts can be featured on your blog page)

-Where WP Posts Show On Your Web Site
+Where Posts Show Up On Your Site

 (Posts automatically appear in your WordPress RSS feed)

-(WP Post Category Archives)
+(WordPress Category Archives)